How To Coach The Offensive Line

 There are five offensive line positions in football: Left Tackle (LT), Left Guard (LG), Center (C), Right Guard (RG), and Right Tackle (RT).
 Their job is to block for the quarterback when he drops back to pass or block for the running backs.

-The offensive line (also known as OL) works together as a unit to execute plays that the coach draws up.
+The offensive line (OL) works as a unit to execute the plays the coach calls.
 These players are typically the biggest (in weight and height) on the field.

-Each offensive position is equally important, as they help protect the quarterback and the running from behind hit by a defensive player.
+Each offensive position is equally important because they help protect the quarterback and running back from defensive hits.

 Below, we will teach you how to play offensive line in football and why offensive linemen are so important to every offense.